samjulien/blog/_posts/2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 ### Handling the Auth0 Callback from Authentication

 `this.auth.handleLoginCallback()` is a method exposed by the public API of `AuthService`.
-When Auth0 redirects the user to our `/callback` route, it includes an authentication response, which includes all the authentication data we requested, as a URL hash fragment that is appended to the `/callback` route.
+When Auth0 redirects the user to our `/callback` route, it includes an authentication response with all the authentication data we requested as a URL hash fragment, which is appended to the `/callback` route.

 We need to extract that data from the URL hash and save it in memory.
-To do that, we need to call the `webAuth.parseHash` method which we are going to manage using an `Observable`:
+To do that, we call the `webAuth.parseHash` method which we are going to manage using an `Observable`:

 ```typescript
 // src/app/auth/auth.service.ts